krishang118/Uncertainty-Aware-RUL-Prediction/README.md

 ## Comparison with State-of-the-Art

-While recent methods working with the CMAPSS dataset like TMSCNN achieve lower overall RMSE (14.79, 14.25) on complex subsets of the CMAPSS dataset and transformers excel on the simpler subsets (11.36 RMSE), our framework offers unique capabilities unavailable in existing approaches: learned uncertainty quantification with calibrated confidence intervals, breakthrough critical zone accuracy where safety matters most, and computational efficiency suitable for real-time edge deployment.
+While recent methods working with the CMAPSS dataset like TMSCNN achieve lower overall RMSE (14.79, 14.25) on complex subsets and transformers excel on the simpler subsets (11.36 RMSE), our framework offers unique capabilities unavailable in existing approaches: learned uncertainty quantification with calibrated confidence intervals, first reported critical zone accuracy where safety matters most, and computational efficiency (220K parameters) suitable for real-time edge deployment.

 ## Performance

 The framework achieves competitive overall RMSE of 16.22, 19.29, 16.84, and 19.98 on FD001-FD004 respectively.
-Most significantly, new benchmarks are established for safety-critical predictions with critical zone RMSE (RUL ≤ 30) of 5.14, 6.89, 5.27, and 7.16 cycles, representing 25-40% improvements over conventional approaches.
+Most significantly, this work establishes the first reported benchmarks for safety-critical predictions with critical zone RMSE (RUL ≤ 30) of 5.14, 6.89, 5.27, and 7.16 cycles.
+While existing literature reports overall RMSE ranging from 11-30, no prior work evaluates or reports critical zone performance separately.
 The learned uncertainty provides well-calibrated confidence intervals enabling risk-aware maintenance scheduling previously unattainable in CMAPSS literature.

 ## How To Run